-Speech Pathology Australia (the Association) is recognised by the Federal Government of Australia, Department of Education, Employment and Workplace Relations, as well as the National Alliance of Self Regulating Health Professions (NASRHP) as the professional body which represents speech pathologists in Australia.
+Speech Pathology Australia (the Association) is recognised by the Federal Government of Australia, Department of Education, Skills and Employment, as well as the National Alliance of Self Regulating Health Professions (NASRHP) as the professional body which represents speech pathologists in Australia.

 Impact of COVID-19 on University Accreditation processes and status

 Many universities, students and associated stakeholders may currently be seeking some guidance or direction from Speech Pathology Australia (the Association) regarding the impact on the accreditation status for Universities.

 On a national level, a significant amount of organisations are preparing or enacting contingency plans in response to COVID19.
 As the situation is rapidly changing at a national, state and local level it is premature for the Association to make specific recommendations for all higher education providers regarding accreditation.

 The Association understand the concern for staff and students and the impact on workload developing and managing contingencies during this period of time.
 The Association is currently not in a position to approve suggested changes for each university as they are enacted or arise, as the future is uncertain about the range of changes a university may need to adopt.

 It is anticipated universities will need to report on changes in the curriculum enacted in response to COVID19 however the mechanism to do this at this stage is still to be determined.
 To better inform our position the Association will be seeking guidance from the government and other accrediting authorities regarding this issue.

 Any specific updates with respect to changes in University Accreditation processes and status will be communicated directly to University Heads of Program and made available on this web page as relevant.
 At this stage, the information provided on this web page is current.
 Any queries can be directed to the Association’s Manager, Professional Standards.